R0hanW/CS180-Project4/README.md

     - Interaction with other classes: Courses uses Post class to store an arrayList of all the discussion posts, Post uses Comment class to store an ArrayList of comments.

 ## Comment
-- Stores all the necessary data for each comment contains methods to process this data, including:
+- Stores all the necessary data for each comment and contains methods to process this data, including:
     - Author + content + timestamp + likes + grade of each comment
     - ArrayList of replies to each comment
     - Methods to upvote and grade each comment